 Factors that Helped Shape the Skateboarding Subculture

 One thing that greatly supported the development of the street style was a larger board size and better skateboard trucks.
-Video recording of young skaters as they expressed their individuality through performing daring skateboarding fetes further fanned this awakening.
+Video recordings of young skaters as they expressed their individuality through performing daring skateboarding fetes further fanned this awakening.

 People like the legendary skateboarder Tony Hawks and other street skaters like Mark Gonzalez and Steve Cabarrelo became overnight heroes.